You need a valid Yukon hunting licence if you want to hunt in the Yukon unless you are one of the exceptions.

 You're a Yukon resident if:

-- you are a Canadian citizen;
+- you are a Canadian citizen or permanent resident;

-- your primary residence is in Yukon for at least 12 months before applying for a licence; and
+- your primary residence is in the Yukon for at least 12 months before applying for a licence; and

-If you reside in Yukon but leave for school, work or medical reasons, you may qualify for a resident hunting licence.
+If you reside in the Yukon but leave for school, work or medical reasons, you may qualify for a resident hunting licence.
 Visit a Department of Environment office to complete a residency exemption declaration form.

 Licences are valid from April 1 to March 31.
 You must carry your licence, permits and seals when hunting and you're legally required to produce them when asked by a Conservation Officer.
 You can't use or possess another person’s hunting licence, seals or permits, or let another person use yours.
-Make sure you are familiar with Yukon hunting regulations summary.
+Make sure you are familiar with the Yukon hunting regulations summary.

 Government Sales Tax (GST) will be added to all of the listed fees.